Manik Bandopadhyay: Translations

-Manik Bandyopadhyay (Banerjee) is one of very few Bengali authors whose works have been translated into so many Indian, English, and other languages abroad.
-His highly acclaimed novel Padma Nadir Majhi (Boatman of The Padma) has been translated into 7/8 Indian languages, thrice in English and in Swedish, Czech, Hungarian, Chinese, Bulgarian, Russian, Slovak, Dutch, German, French, and latest into Italian in 2014.
+Manik Bandyopadhyay (Banerjee) 's works have been translated into Indian, English, and other languages abroad.
+His novel Padma Nadir Majhi (Boatman of The Padma) has been translated into 7/8 Indian languages, thrice in English and in Swedish, Czech, Hungarian, Chinese, Bulgarian, Russian, Slovak, Dutch, German, French, and latest into Italian in 2014.
 Other distinctive novel Putul Nacher Itikatha (The Puppets' Tale) has translations into 11/12 Indian languages and in English, Czech and in Hungarian language.
 The novel Chinnha (Signs) is translated into Assamese (Indian, 2006), English (2021), and into Czech language (1956).
 Another novel Darpan (Mirror) was translated into Hindi in 1986.
 Besides, two other novels have also been translated into two Indian languages, English and into Czech language.

 Following are the five books of translation of Manik Bandyopadhyay's stories: